andrewcargill/superheros/README.md

 ## UX Design
 ### Working within the limitations
 Due to how the course has been structured I had two weeks to create a project that met the Code Institute pass requirements for this module.
-This was two-weeks over the Christmas and New Year period.
+This was two weeks over the Christmas and New Year period.
 So I knew I needed to created something realistically achievable within these hard timeline limitations.

-I had not worked with React before and had limited knowledge of creating an Django API that linked to a React repository... so time would need to be allowed to ensure this basic function worked.
+I had not worked with React before and had limited knowledge of creating an Django API that linked to a React repository.
+Time would need to be allocated to ensure this basic function, of the backend talking to the frontend, worked well.

-This information lead my thinking in the UX Design process.
+This formed the hard-lines around my thinking in the UX Design process.
 This needed to be a simple site with a strong design and basic functionality.
-Sometime that could be expanded on in the future so that the site would be a strong portfolio project.
+Sometime that could be expanded on in the future so that the site could develop into a strong portfolio project.

 ### Why SuperHeros?
-I knew it was going to be a basic post, comments and profile react website, but I did not want to do 'another' social media site and that's when SuperHeros popped into my mind.
-This theme enabled me to show a different design style from my pervious portfolio projects and share some humour and personality.
+I knew it was going to be a basic post, comments and profile react website, but I did not want to create a generic social media site.
+This theme enabled me to show a different design style from my pervious portfolio projects.

 ### Research
-Looking at the style of classic superhero comics you see that they have a lot of energy.
+Looking at the style of classic superhero comics I saw that they had a lot of energy.
 Through the fonts and the language a strong and positive emotion is projected to the readers.

 ### Mock ups
 In Adobe XD I created some wire frames and explored the functionality of the website.